 Inquisitive.
 Epistemological humility.
 Interdisciplinary.
 These three words best describe my research approach.
 Motivated by the unknown, I have dedicated my graduate and professional career to advancing my computational skill set to better understand the socio-political dynamics from an empirical perspective.

-I’m a computational social scientist in training and Ph.D. student in Security Studies at the School of Politics, Security, and International Affairs at the University of Central Florida.
+I’m a computational social scientist in training and a Ph.D. candidate in Security Studies at the School of Politics, Security, and International Affairs at the University of Central Florida.
 I explore non-traditional security threats from a comparative lens.
 I’m particularly interested in how infectious disease outbreaks can impact socio-political behaviors and influence individuals to engage in politically-motivated armed violence.
 I rely heavily on geographic information systems, advanced statistical analysis, survey research design, (interactive) data visualization, and epidemic simulation modeling to help gain a better understanding of politically-motivated violent behaviors, in tandem with novel and reemerging infectious disease diffusion processes.

 My dissertation focuses on three interrelated topics in public health security: